What To Do When a Job Offer is Put on Hold

 But what do you do if the employer doesn’t get back to you… or respond to your email at all?

 Think Twice Before Following Up in Another Way

-If you’ve followed up once via email and heard nothing in response, you might try following up via phone a week or so after sending your email.
+If you’ve followed up once via email and heard nothing in response, you might try following up via a phone call a week or so after sending your email.
 But you should understand that this is risky.

-Although it’s always possible that your email is languishing in a spam folder, reaching out via phone (even once) can feel aggressive to some hiring managers in our phone-phobic age.
+Although it’s always possible that your email is languishing in a spam folder, reaching out by phone (even once) can feel aggressive to some hiring managers in our phone-phobic age.
 Unless they’ve specifically said that phone contact is OK, it’s best to avoid it.

 No matter what you decide, it’s important not to overdo your attempt to follow up.
-If you choose to call the employer, do so once.
+If you choose to call the employer, do so only once.
 Leave a brief message with your name and phone number and the reason for your call.
 Keep your tone pleasant and the content of your message brief and polite.

 Don’t Stalk the Hiring Manager